jimohrus/telegram-emoji-maker/README.md

 # V 1.0.0

--Supports Sticker making 512 x 512 with dynamic max file size to comply with telegram
+-Supports sticker making 512 x 512 with dynamic max file size to comply with telegram

--Supports Static image conversion
+-Supports static image conversion

 # About the app